Nastyuja13/tfm_introns_aonofriychuk/README.md

-# tfm-mockup
+# tfm_introns_aonofriychuk

-Not definitive data for TFM project
+Scripts for the development of an interactive visualization tool for comparison of intron sizes among species.